 Narcissa turned to see her other close friend, Vesper Hale, stand up after shutting a thick, dusty book.

 She pulled back and admirably examined the two girls for a few moments.
 Nixie, like her, had fair blue eyes and silky blonde hair, although Nixie’s hair was a curly wonderland compared to Narcissa’s tame, sleek style.
 Nixie's features weren't structured as perfectly as Narcissa's, but she was still quite comely.
 They both had pale complexions and slender figures that wooed more hearts than necessary.
-If one did not know, they’d assume them to be sisters!
+They’d been mistaken for sisters countless times.
 She noticed, however, that Nixie had cut her hair rather short, making her resemble a mischievous pixie.
 Narcissa’s hair still fell well below her waist in a straight manner, additionally shaping out her already thin figure.

-Vesper, be that as it may, did not possess the blonde hair and the blue eyes.
+Vesper, on the other hand, did not possess the blonde hair and the blue eyes.
 She instead had long, dark, wavy hair that extended down to her tailbone, completing her marble white skin.
 Her green eyes sparkled in the light of the compartment as she flashed her brilliant white smile.
 That smile had only become more captivating since the day Narcissa and Nixie had come across Vesper in their common room first year.
 She’d dropped all her books and had made an utter and complete mess.
-Ever since they’d helped her tidy up, they’d all clicked, and to this day, remained sisters.

-“You two are more beautiful than I remember,” Narcissa said, sitting down across from them.
+“You two have only become prettier over the summer,” Narcissa said, sitting down across from them.

 “Well, Vesper gets it the easy way, doesn’t she?”
 Nixie whined.
 “She has a bit of Veela in her.
-I still consider that cheating you know.”
+I still consider that cheating.”

 It was true.
-Vesper’s great-grandmother was half-Veela, thus making her one-sixteenth Veela.
+Vesper’s great-grandmother was half-Veela, making her one-sixteenth Veela.

-“I can’t help my natural charm,” Vesper winked as they all dissolved into laughter.
+“I can’t help my natural charm,” Vesper sighed as they all dissolved into laughter.

 “Hello ladies,” he said with a voice capable of melting butter.
-“Has anyone seen a blonde haired minx?
-She’s stolen my heart and refuses to give it back.”
+“Has anyone seen a blonde haired minx?”

 Narcissa and Vesper glanced at each other, laughter playing in their eyes.
 They stifled their outbursts as the usual snogging between Drew and Nixie began.

 During their fifth year, Nixie and Drew had been paired up in potions, and on the first day, Nixie had managed to erupt their cauldron (on accident of course), sending Drew to the hospital wing for weeks.
-She’d been guilted into paying him daily visits, and before she knew it, she’d found herself by his side each and every day, caring for him as no one else ever had.
-She'd even grown a soft spot for half-bloods.
+She’d been guilted into paying him daily visits, and before she knew it, she’d found herself by his side every day, caring for him and occasionally doing his homework.
+She'd even grown a soft spot for Half-bloods.
 Since then, they’d been inseparable.
 Literally.